lowrycito/handbook/pages/study-manual-general-handbook-23.md

   * High councilors assigned to work with elders quorums.

-These leaders instruct and support elders quorum and ward Relief Society presidencies in the work of sharing the gospel and strengthening new and returning members (see 23.5.2).
+These leaders instruct and support elders quorum and ward Relief Society presidencies in their efforts to share the gospel and strengthen new and returning members (see 23.6.2).
 Instruction could take place in a group setting or individually.
 Ward mission leaders may be invited to receive this instruction.

-For more about this committee’s meetings, see 29.3.9.
+For more about this committee’s meetings, see 29.3.8.

-23.4.3
+23.5.3

 ### High Councilors